rockycrhodes/GoogleTrendsBulkDownload/README.md

 Some things to note:
 - You will need to use dates for which there is FULL data in Google Trends (partial data does not seem to pull using this script).
-- Keep your list of keywords to a minimum (< 1,000 keywords at a time)
+- Keep your list of keywords to a minimum (< 1,000 keywords per day).